kzamojcin/personal_template/notes/commands.md

-git commit -m "insert comment here" (commits file changes with a comment ) git pull (pulls repository version from your github page) git push (pushes changes to github) pwd (prints path of the working directory) cd path (changes directory) cd .. (goes up one directory) cd - (switches back to the directory you were previously in)
+git commit -m "insert comment here" (commits file changes with a comment ) git pull (pulls repository version from your github page) git push (pushes changes to github) git push origin :old_branch new_branch (This will both delete the old branch and push the new one - [src](https://stackoverflow.com/questions/9524933/renaming-a-branch-in-github)) pwd (prints path of the working directory) git merge () cd path (changes directory) cd .. (goes up one directory) cd - (switches back to the directory you were previously in)